aiven/aiven-docs/docs/platform/howto/manage-unassigned-projects.md

 projects also get the latest feature updates.

 :::important
-It\'s no longer possible to create unassigned projects and projects that are not assigned to an organization or unit will not be updated with new features.
+It's no longer possible to create unassigned projects and projects that are not assigned to an organization or unit will not be updated with new features.
 We recommend assigning all projects to an organization or unit using the instructions on this page.